macOS: Things to do after installation (Apps, Settings, and Tweaks)

 Tailscale (free)

 This is an amazing piece of software based on wireguard to connect all my devices no matter where I am at or if there are firewalls between the devices.
 It creates a Mesh network and I can access securely all my mobile devices, computers and servers without exposing them to the internet.
-Tailscale can be downloaded from the App Store.
+Tailscale can be downloaded from the App Store, but comes with some limitations, so it is recommended to download it from Tailscale.com.
 Open the app and select to auto start on login.
 The app resides as a tray icon, which you can click to sign in to your account, change some settings and easily access the IP addresses of the different machines.

 NoMachine